Welcome to tylerhinman.com! Might as well put a bio here.

 I've loved puzzles for as long as I can remember, consuming Penny Press and, with less success, GAMES Magazine in my youth.
 I began focusing on crosswords specifically in November of 1998, just after my fourteenth birthday.
 A teacher in my study hall one Friday afternoon gave me that day's New York Times puzzle to try.
 I failed pretty spectacularly, but I did a lot better on the following Monday's puzzle, and I was hooked.

 I began attending the American Crossword Puzzle Tournament in 2001, placing 101st that year.
 I'd flown over for the event from England and got about three hours of sleep the entire weekend, but I still had a great time.
 I was absent in 2002, but I came back in 2003 and I haven't missed the event since.
 In 2005, I broke through and became the youngest champion in tournament history, and even had the thrill of seeing that win chronicled in the 2006 documentary Wordplay.
-In 2009, I won my fifth consecutive title, becoming the only person to accomplish that feat.
-That remains my most recent victory, but I'm still in hot pursuit of my sixth championship.
+In 2009, I won my fifth consecutive title, becoming the first person to accomplish that feat.
+That remains my most recent victory, but I'm still in hot pursuit of my sixth championship. [gnashes teeth]

 I'm a big sports fan.
 I have a very strange set of loyalties; hover your mouse over a logo if you want to know why I like that team.
 I've arranged them in chronological order of when I started following them.